AlexEMG/DLC-Cajal-Course/content/Day2_Practicals.md

 The following summarises DeepLabCut's single animal workflow.
 If your dataset involves multiple animals that look the same, please consult the <a href="https://deeplabcut.github.io/DeepLabCut/docs/maDLC_UserGuide.html#multi-animal-userguide" target="_blank">maDLC user guide</a> (however, be warned the workflow is more involved, as it adds additional steps; for educational purposes you could focus on a single animal project first, if you have never used DeepLabCut).

 If you wish to use the Project Manager GUI (recommended for beginners), you can check out <a href="https://deeplabcut.github.io/DeepLabCut/docs/PROJECT_GUI.html" target="_blank">this guidance and video demos</a>.

-TODO_TA: What materials would you find helpful here?
-Shall we detail steps from the documentation also here? (or is it fine to refer to there, which I think makes more sense?)

 ## Creating a project and extracting frames (⏳30 min)